-- 28. Effective policies and procedures should be in place in each Harpur Trust school for appropriate action to be taken in a timely manner to safeguard and promote children's welfare in and outside the school environment.
-These should include: - 28.1.
-An effective child protection policy providing guidance on procedures and reporting systems to all (staff, children and young people and their parents/carers) and reflects the whole school approach to PREVENT, Child-on-Child abuse, online safety, special education needs and disabilities, and serious violence.
-Procedures must be in accordance with government guidance, the local safeguarding partners and relevant agencies. - 28.2.
-A behaviour policy, reflecting measures to prevent bullying including cyberbullying, prejudice-based and discriminatory bullying. - 28.3.
-A staff behaviour policy (sometimes called a code of conduct) which should amongst other things include acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media. - 28.4.
-Appropriate safeguarding arrangements to respond to children who are absent from education, particularly those on repeat occasions. - 29.
-Child protection policies should reflect the fact that some groups of children are potentially at greater risk of harm than others due to additional barriers including, but not limited to, those who need a social worker, are missing from education, are in elective home education, require mental health support, are looked after, have special education needs and disabilities or physical health issues, or are LGBTQ+.
+29. Effective policies and procedures should be in place in each Harpur Trust school for appropriate action to be taken in a timely manner to safeguard and promote children's welfare in and outside the school environment.
+These should include at least:

+a An effective child protection policy providing guidance on procedures and reporting systems to all (staff, children and young people and their parents/carers) and reflects the whole school approach to PREVENT, Child-on-Child abuse, online safety, special education needs and disabilities, and serious violence.
+Procedures must be in accordance with government guidance, the local safeguarding partners and relevant agencies.

+b An attendance policy providing guidance on procedures and reporting systems in relation to children who are persistently absent from school or who have unexplainable absences, c A behaviour policy, reflecting measures to prevent bullying including cyberbullying, prejudice-based and discriminatory bullying.

+d A staff behaviour policy (sometimes called a code of conduct) which should amongst other things include acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media.

+e Child protection policies should reflect the fact that some groups of children are potentially at greater risk of harm than others due to additional barriers including, but not limited to, those who need a social worker, are missing from education, are in elective f home education, require mental health support, are looked after, have special education needs and disabilities or physical health issues, are gender questioning or are LGBTQ+.

-- 30. Appendix 2 presents guidance on the specific safeguarding issues that should be included in each of the Trust's individual school policies. - 31.
-Guidance and procedures on safeguarding issues are also contained in grant making policies and policies relating to the Trust's interests in Almshouse activities. - 32.
-All organizational and individual applicants to the Grants Programme must share details of their safeguarding practices as per the Safeguarding Compliance Checklist for Grant Applicants (Appendix 7).
+g Appendix 3 presents guidance on the specific safeguarding issues that should be included in each of the Trust's individual school policies.

+h Guidance and procedures on safeguarding issues are also contained in grant making policies and policies relating to the Trust's interests in Almshouse activities.

+i All organizational and individual applicants to the Grants Programme must share details of their safeguarding practices as per the Safeguarding Compliance Checklist for Grant Applicants (Appendix 7).
 If required, the Trust will refer applicants for further training and support, and improvements to their safeguarding processes may be a condition of the grant.

-Information Sharing
+7. Information Sharing

-- 33. Information regarding safeguarding matters about children in the Trust's care should be shared effectively, and at the earliest possible appropriate time. - 34.
-Practitioners working within the Harpur Trust will have due regard to the relevant data protection principles, including the ability to share information without consent if necessary to safeguard children and individuals at risk. - 35.
-All schools will have arrangements in place that clearly sets out the processes and principles for sharing information internally, inter-agency working and sharing information with other organisations and practitioners, in the best interest of the child.
+30. Information regarding safeguarding matters about children in the Trust's care should be shared effectively, and at the earliest possible appropriate time.

+31. Practitioners working within the Harpur Trust will have due regard to the relevant data protection principles, including the ability to share information without consent if necessary to safeguard children and individuals at risk.

+32. All schools will have arrangements in place that clearly sets out the processes and principles for sharing information internally, inter-agency working and sharing information with other organisations and practitioners, in the best interest of the child.
 Detailed records will be kept about information shared, and reasons for sharing it.

-Training
+8. Training